Helpful Information – Things to know before you travel

 MAID AND LAUNDRY SERVICE

 If you are staying with us for a week or less there is no maid service.
 You can ask for clean towels whenever you want.
 If you stay with us for 8 nights or more your apartment will be cleaned during each week at no cost.
-If you would like additional cleaning that can be arranged for a modest charge ($20 to $40 depending on the property.)
-Laundry service is available for $60p/load ($5us) with a same day turn around in most cases.
+If you would like additional cleaning that can be arranged for a modest charge.
+Laundry service is available for $10usd/load with a same day turn around in most cases.

 There are a surprising number of good restaurants in Puerto Morelos.
-There is a reference list in your Guest information book in your unit that we attempt to keep up to date (not easy in the every changing world of Puerto Morelos.)
+There is a reference list in your Guest information book in your unit.
+Also on this website under Puerto Morelos, The Town, you will find a list of our favorite restaurants.

 MARKETS AND OTHER THINGS OF INTEREST